Autonomous Quantum Error Correction of Spin-Oscillator Hybrid Qubits

-Residual phase errors can be reduced further by utilizing the decoding operation $\hat{U}_\mathrm{CD}^\dagger$.
-Since the bosonic mode after disentangling is irrelevant, any superposition of $\hat{U}_\mathrm{CD}|\psi\rangle_s\otimes|n\rangle_b$ can contribute to the measurement result without applying corrections to their bosonic modes (equivalent to the gauge group arising in degenerate stabilizer codes~\cite{PhysRevLett.95.230504}).
-Saturation of the phase error rate from the finite dissipation rate and the effect of decoding can be seen in Fig.~\ref{lifetime_tradeoff}(b).
+Figure~\ref{lifetime_tradeoff} depicts a numerical simulation of logical error rates using realistic experimental parameters given in End Matter, which clearly demonstrates an exponential–linear tradeoff between the phase–bit error rates.
+The constant gap in the logical bit error rate between the hybrid qubit and cat qubits described in Fig.~\ref{lifetime_tradeoff}(a) stems from the spin noise $\mathcal{D}[\hat{\sigma}_x]$, which only applies to the hybrid qubit.
+We also note that the residual phase errors can be further reduced by utilizing the decoding operation $\hat{U}_\mathrm{CD}^\dagger$.
+Since the bosonic mode after disentangling is irrelevant, any superposition of $\hat{U}_\mathrm{CD} (|\psi\rangle_s \otimes |n\rangle_b )$ can contribute to the measurement result without applying corrections to their bosonic modes (equivalent to the gauge group arising in degenerate stabilizer codes~\cite{PhysRevLett.95.230504}).
+Our numerical simulation shows that our AutoQEC protocol outperforms the AutoQEC of the cat code ($|\mu\rangle_\mathrm{cat} := |\alpha\rangle_b+(-1)^{\mu}|-\alpha\rangle_b,~ \mu\in\{0,1\}$) using the two-photon dissipation~\cite{mirrahimi_dynamically_2014} for any coherent state amplitudes with $\alpha^2 \leq 6$ with the same noise parameters.

-The thermal loss ($\hat{a}, \hat{a}^\dagger$) acting on the oscillator subsystem contributes to the logical bit error rate $\gamma_X$.
-The qubit bit-flip rate is constant throughout all $\alpha$, since $[\mathcal{D}[\hat{\sigma}_x], \mathcal{D}[\hat{R}]]=0$, i.e., the action of qubit bit-flip is invisible to the recovery dynamics.
-In contrast, the thermal loss $\hat{a}, \hat{a}^\dagger$ translates into a logical bit-flip rate that scales linearly with the mean photon number $\alpha^2$, reflecting the action of thermal noise on the coherence between coherent states $|\pm\alpha\rangle_b$~\cite{mirrahimi_dynamically_2014, lescanne_exponential_2020}.
-The logical bit error arising from the DV bit flip noise $\hat{\sigma}_x$, accounts for the constant gap between the hybrid qubit and the cat qubit in Fig. 2(a).

-\textit{Experimental implementation.---} The recovery Liouvillian $\mathcal{L}_\mathrm{R}$ can be realized by introducing an additional dissipative mode to the storage system~\cite{Cirac_Zoller_PRL, verstraete_quantum_2009} (Fig. \ref{Hybrid_schematics}(b)).
-For a given Hamiltonian $\hat{H}_\mathrm{SB} := g\hat{R}\hat{b}^\dagger+\mathrm{h.c.}$ with the driving rate $g$, the dynamics of the system evolve according to the dissipator $\mathcal{D}[\hat{R}]$ after tracing out the bath.
-Here, $\hat{b}$ is the bath mode operator and h.c. denotes the Hermitian conjugate.
-The Hamiltonian required to stabilize the hybrid qubit can be written as

-$\hat{H}_\mathrm{SB}$ consists of a spin-dependent displacement and a controlled beam-splitter-type interaction, respectively.
-The controlled beam-splitting interaction has been realized for an arbitrary spin direction (e.g., $Z$ in Ref.~\cite{PhysRevLett.124.170502}, an arbitrary direction of $XY$ plane in Ref.~\cite{jeon2025multimodebosonicstatetomography}).
-Driving rate of such a system-bath coupling translates to an effective dissipation rate under adiabatic elimination $\kappa_\mathrm{R}\approx4g^2/\gamma_b$ with bath relaxation rate $\gamma_b$ ~\cite{reiter_effective_2012}.
-The coupled bath mode is required to be cooled at a rate relatively faster to the driving strength of the system-bath Hamiltonian.
-In trapped ion systems, strong, continuous relaxation of the motional mode can be realized through Raman sideband cooling~\cite{PhysRevResearch.5.023022} or cooling by electromagnetically induced transparency (EIT)~\cite{PhysRevLett.125.053001}.
-For the superconducting system, a lossy bath mode can be realized using the superconducting quantum interference device (SQUID)~\cite{PhysRevX.15.011070}.